shopware5/devdocs/source/developers-guide/shopware-5-cli-commands/index.md

 ## Using Shopware's CLI commands

-Shopware's CLI commands are executed by typing the following command on the shell interface, inside your Shopware installation folder
+Shopware's CLI commands are executed by typing the following command on the shell interface, inside your Shopware installation directory

 ```
 php bin/console <command> [arguments and options]